onera/Fast/FastS/doc2/source/FastS.rst

         5. Initialization of grid Velocities (ALE)
         6. Memory optimimization access for the connectivity tree, tc.
         7. Ghostcell cells filling with BC and connectivity
+        8. Init of ViscosityEddy for NSLaminar, LES and SA computations

     :param t: input pyTree
     :type t: pyTree